A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Proposed Lagrangian Density

 where $\k, \l, \n, \m$ are all dimensionless.
 The parameter $\m := \l C^4 + \k D^4 + 2\n C^2D^2$ is defined for brevity.
 The next step would be to get the resulting Euler-Lagrange equations:

 Solving these yield the necessary relations as

 Using these relations we can see that a potential of this form will vanish:

 Our metric has the potential expression in the denominator.
-Since it appears in the denominator we have to manipulate it to prevent escaping to infinity.
-We will redefine the potential to have a new form
+Since it appears in the denominator we have to change it to prevent escaping to infinity.
+We redefine the potential to have a new form

-with $\Lambda$ as the cosmological constant in a place and duty that parallels the Einsteinian method.
-Therefore this theory implies that there should be a cosmological constant.
-We will omit the prime and keep using the same symbol $V$ for the improved potential throughout the paper.
+where $m_\c$ has the dimensions of $mass$.
+Using no mass term was our first aim as to preserve the $\mathnormal{SO(4)}$ symmetry and also keep the model as simple as possible with our field and potential forms but this occurance of identically zero potential nudges us to break the symmetry have thus far preserved.
+Still abstaining from complicating the model, we first add a mass term to only one of the fields we have.
+Solving the new Euler-Lagrange equations we find that $m_\c^2$ should be equal to 0 for this system to be solved.
+Adding a mass term only to the remaining four scalar fields does not work either, with the similar solution $m_\phi^2 = 0$.
+The model forces us to break the symmetry with two different masses related to the fields.
+When we add both terms to the potential it becomes